-Software systems are typically built over a longer period of time with diverse teams (in terms of culture and skill sets), as well as with constantly changing requirements.
-This results in various challenges with respect to project management.
-Moreover, the wishes of a client are not always easy to translate to a set of functional requirements for a software system.
-In addition, various non-functional requirements, such as, performance, maintenance costs, and reliability of the software system, come into play once a system has been deployed.
+Software systems are typically built over a longer period of time with diverse teams (in terms of organizational roles and skill sets), as well as with constantly changing requirements.
+This results in various challenges with respect to engineering and project management.
+In addition, the wishes of a client are not always easy to translate to a set of functional requirements for a software system.
+And various non-functional requirements, such as, performance, maintenance costs, and reliability of the software system, only come into real focus once a system has been deployed in the real-world environment.

 Development processes and methodology